 Accept your nervousness.

 Most people feel stage fright or anxiety about speaking in public.
 Accept it as part of the territory.
 You'll probably first feel the tension the moment you accept the invitation to speak or learn about the upcoming presentation -- and the anxiety will build as the event nears.
+Embrace it for what it is -- and use it as a motivator to craft a great presentation.

 Understand your fear.

 What do speakers fear?
 That the presentation won't be what the audience expects or wants.
 Speakers worry they'll be attacked and asked questions that can't be answered.
 Everyone will find out that they're just faking it all and don't really know what they're talking about.
 Speakers fear embarrassment.
 Sure, there are many things to fear, but try to remember the big picture.
 Ask yourself, "What's the worst that can happen?"
 If you slip up, will it really matter a year from now?
+Try to find perspective.

-Some anxiety is helpful.
+Remember that some anxiety is helpful.

 Fear can give you the adrenaline rush that you need to be an energizing speaker.
 There's a substantial body of psychological research that shows that while tremendous anxiety is paralyzing, some anxiety is helpful.
 It juices you up and provides a surge of energy that is expressed to your audience.
 Overcnfident speakers, those who don't feel anxiety, often are too relaxed to do a good job and give a compelling presentation.
 Your anxiety can be a powerful ally - use it to invigorate your presentation.